aeurquiza/ExamProjectorCreator/readme.txt

 Exam Grader will input both the exam and student answers and make sure to compare them based on the second line where it has the exam file name.
-Then it will evaluate the answers and display them on the screen while also saving the results in a CSV file.
+Then it will evaluate the answers and display them on the screen.
+It will then as the user to input the CSV file that they want to store their data inside.

+Allan - ExamGrader
+Arturo - ExamBuilder
+Marquise - ExamTaker